CodeShayk/Schemio/index.md

 To use Data provider, Inject `IDataProvider<T>` where T is IEntity, using constructor & property injection method or explicitly Resolve using service provider ie. `IServiceProvider.GetService(typeof(IDataProvider<Customer>))`

 ##### ii.
-Call DataProvider.GetData(IEntityContext context) method.
+Call DataProvider.GetData(IEntityRequest context) method.
-You need to call the `GetData()` method with an instance of parameter class derived from `IEntityContext` interface.
+You need to call the `GetData()` method with an instance of parameter class derived from `IEntityRequest` interface.

-The `IEntityContext` provides a `SchemaPaths` property, which is a list of schema paths to include for the given request to fetch aggregated data.
+The `IEntityRequest` provides a `SchemaPaths` property, which is a list of schema paths to include for the given request to fetch aggregated data.
 - When `no` paths are passed in the parameter then entire aggregated entity for all configured queries is returned.
 - When list of schema paths are included in the request then the returned aggregated data entity only includes query results from included queries.